Metasomatism

 Metasomatism (from the Greek μετά metá "change" and σῶμα sôma "body") is the chemical alteration of a rock by hydrothermal and other fluids.
+It is traditionally defined as metamorphism which involves a change in the chemical composition, excluding volatile components.
 It is the replacement of one rock by another of different mineralogical and chemical composition.
 The minerals which compose the rocks are dissolved and new mineral formations are deposited in their place.
 Dissolution and deposition occur simultaneously and the rock remains solid.